An Introduction to Gulp.js - SitePoint

 HTML Task

-We can now create a similar task which copies files from the source HTML folder.
-We can safely minify our HTML code to remove unnecessary whitespace and attributes using the gulp-htmlclean plug-in:
+We can now create a similar task that copies files from the source HTML folder.
+We can safely minify our HTML code to remove unnecessary whitespace and attributes using the gulp-htmlclean plugin.

+The gulp-noop plugin will also be installed.
+This performs no operation, which can be useful for simple development/production processing decisions:

-npm install gulp-htmlclean --save-dev
+npm install gulp-htmlclean gulp-noop --save-dev

-which is then referenced at the top of
+These modules are loaded at the top of

 gulpfile.js:

-Note: This article was sponsored by New Relic.
-It was updated in April 2019 to reflect the current state of Gulp and Gulp plugins.
-Thank you for supporting the sponsors who make SitePoint possible!